 By Debra Spamer, vice president of business development of Company Nurse, LLC

-As an employer, you understand that high turnover poses a challenge when it comes to training your employees on proper procedures—including what to do when a workplace injury occurs.
+As an employer, you understand that high turnover poses a challenge when it comes to training your employees on proper procedures—including what to do when a workplace injury or COVID-19 exposure occurs.

 But by using an injury reporting and nurse triage service, you provide your workers with an easy, efficient process to get the care they need.
 In turn, you have happier employees and higher productivity.
-Here’s how it works:
+Here’s how nurse triage for retail employees works:

 The Care Your Workers Need

 Yes, even managers fall into the high-turnover rate of the retail industry.
-Which means you can’t depend on your managers to understand and follow your workplace injury process on their own, let alone teach this process to other employees.
+Which means you can’t depend on your managers to understand and follow your workplace injury process or COVID-19 exposure protocols on their own, let alone teach this process to other employees.

-When a workplace injury occurs, your managers are left asking several questions and wondering what to do next:
+When a workplace injury or exposure occurs, your managers are left asking several questions and wondering what to do next:

-Is the injury serious?
+Is this serious?
 Where should the injured worker go for treatment?
 Or, does the injured worker even need to seek treatment?
-Can the injury be addressed simply with self-care?

 With nurse triage, managers no longer bear the responsibility of directing employees to care.
-Simply by contacting your nurse triage service, your employees can navigate workplace injuries with ease.
+Simply by contacting your nurse triage service, your employees can navigate workplace injuries and exposures with ease.

 The triage nurse works with the injured worker to understand the severity of the injury and direct the worker to the appropriate level of care, which may simply be self-care.
-In fact, thirty-eight% of injury incidents are minor enough to be addressed with self-care advice—no visit to a medical facility needed.
+In fact, an overall average of 42% of injury incidents are minor enough to be addressed with self-care advice—no visit to a medical facility needed.

 But, when an injury is more serious, the triage nurse will direct your employees to your organization’s preferred providers.